contentstack/marketplace-ecomm-boilerplate-app/README.md

 ## Updating changes to the boilerplate as per the third party platform

 For continuing to develop your corresponding ecommerce app, you might have to do changes on root_config files on ui and api as per your needs.
 Please refer to the TEMPLATE.md file placed in `<APP_DIRECTORY>/TEMPLATE.md`, to get to know more details about root_config files.

+An illustrative file containing samples of ecommerce applications like BigCommerce and SAPCC app has been created within the 'example' directory of both the UI and API components.
+To confirm the functionality of the application, you can replicate the content of the `example/root_config/index.ts` file and apply it to the `root_config/index.ts` file.
+Subsequently, you can initiate the execution of both the UI and API components.